SabeloMkhwanzi/Multify/README.md

 ### Project Concept

 - Building a platform that helps users to remain on one platform that providers all the tools needed by Investors, Cryptocurrency holders, traders etc.
-- This project provided a simple way to track, analyse and visualize all data assets.
+- This project provided a simple way to track, analyse and visualize all data assets, track transactions, swap crypto assets and buy cryto.

 ## Tools